 “We’ve also analysed the way customers move around our centre and we’re reconfiguring the southern retail precinct to improve accessibility, including a new entrance way and the introduction of dual-frontage restaurants.”

-Central to the design is the improvement of the precinct’s welcome and external accessibility, delivered through a new southern entry point from Carrington Road, expected to attract more than one million visitors a year, and the works to complete three new travelators and install a new customer lift through all levels of the car park.
+Central to the design is the improvement of the precinct’s access and engagement with the surrounding street network, to be delivered through a new southern entry point from Carrington Road, expected to attract more than one million visitors a year, three new travelators and a new customer lift connecting all levels of the car park.

-The South Precinct will also benefit from a reconfiguration providing a double-width mall space to support new kiosks and an extension to the main internal avenue to create three new permanent store spaces, further enhancing the retail offering and experience for customers.
+The South Precinct will also benefit from a reconfiguration of the mall to accommodate new kiosks and an extension to the main internal avenue to create three new permanent retail stores, further enhancing the retail offering and experience for customers.

-“Most of the works will take place outside of trading hours, and will be completed in stages beginning with the opening of the new entrance in March 2022 and concluding with the launch of new restaurants in September 2022,” Ms Kyall said.
+“Most of the works will take place outside of trading hours, and will be completed in stages, concluding with the launch of new restaurants in September 2022,” Ms Kyall said.

 The First Steps to Refresh a Vibrant Box Hill Central Precinct